AndrewHazelden/NusionConverter/docs/README.md

 ![Webapp](images/screenshot.png ':size=650')

 If you have Blackmagic Fusion Studio, the "Paste Nusion" menu entry and Lua comp script allows you to convert a Foundry Nuke .nk node snippet into a BMD Fusion Studio native node.
-The result is pasted directly into your composite.
+The "Shift + N" hotkey can also be used to carry out the conversion task.
 ![Paste Nusion](images/paste_nusion.png ':size=650')

 ## Supported Nodes